Updated on May 11th, 2022 by Felix Martinez

 The company’s products are also in high demand among military customers.
 While somewhat controversial amongst certain investors, the company’s platforms have been proven to work in these areas which makes them a popular choice amongst the intelligence and defense communities.
 Once trust has been gained, there could be switching costs associated with these agencies choosing another vendor.

 Palantir also has the benefit of growing revenue generated per customer metric while also reducing reliance on just a few customers.

 Source: Investor Presentation

-For the first nine months of the year, revenue generated per customer has surged 38% to $5.8 million compared to the same period a year ago.
+For the first quarter of the year, revenue generated per top 20 customer has surged 24% to $45 million compared to the same period a year ago.

 The company is also lowering its over-reliance on its largest clients.
-The top twenty customers contributed 61% of revenue through the end of September, but this is a decline of 68% from the previous year.
 The company still sees the bulk of revenues concentrated in its top 20 accounts, but it is an improvement compared to last year.
-This is a solid result given that the average revenue from Palantir’s top 20 clients grew 36% to $23.6 million.
+This is a solid result given that the average revenue from Palantir’s top 20 clients grew 24% to $45 million.

 What this means is that Palantir is simultaneously seeing a high growth rate among its largest clients while decreasing the overall percentage that these accounts contribute to revenue.
 This is not easy to do unless the entire business is posting an incredibly high growth rate.

 Palantir is also blessed with significant cash reserves.
 As of the end of its most recent quarter, Palantir had a total of $2.269 billion of cash and cash equivalents on its balance sheet.
 Very few young public companies have such a vast sum of cash available.